ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 If you are migrating from UltiSnips or SnipMate, LuaSnip insert nodes are analogous to other snippet engines' tabstops (`$1`, `$2`, etc.).

 **Use case:** You usually combine insert nodes with text nodes to insert variable content (using the insert nodes) into generic surrounding boilerplate (created by the text nodes).
-Here are two concerete LaTeX examples of snippets for the LaTeX `\texttt` and `\frac` commands---I use text nodes to create the static boilerplace text and place insert nodes between the curly braces to dynamically type the commands' arguments:
+Here are two concrete LaTeX examples of snippets for the LaTeX `\texttt` and `\frac` commands---I use text nodes to create the static boilerplate text and place insert nodes between the curly braces to dynamically type the commands' arguments:

 <image src="/assets/images/vim-latex/ultisnips/texttt-frac.gif" alt="The \texttt and \frac snippets in action" />